 Imagine a wearable ring that could control your favourite synth, guitar pedal, or DAW.
-That’s what Genki have built with their Wave MIDI controller, a futuristic and expressive new tool for musicians.
+That’s what Genki have built with their Wave MIDI controller.
+We couldn’t wait to give a try at Engineering the Sound.

 Rather than trying to create new forms of physical expression (aftertouch or touch velocity are basic examples of this), the Wave plays its trump card by attaching itself to a part of your body that’s already incredible expressive – your hand.
 More specifically, your pointer finger.

 Out of the box, the Wave is surprisingly easy to get going.
 A downloadable program called Softwave is what allows the ring to communicate with your DAW, or any other MIDI-compatible software you might be using such as rekordbox.
 With Softwave you’ll be able to trial a few demo sounds, but it’s also where you’ll map different gestures to MIDI channels of your choosing.